phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 241950
+#Total Number of Tweets: 839498
-#Number of Trump Tweets: 223278
+#Number of Clinton Tweets: 242281
-#Number of Sanders Tweets: 164360
+#Number of Trump Tweets: 223686
-#Number of Cruz Tweets: 160244
+#Number of Sanders Tweets: 164569
-#Number of Rubio Tweets: 36903
+#Number of Cruz Tweets: 160526
-#Number of Carson Tweets: 11447
+#Number of Rubio Tweets: 36968
-#Total Number of Tweets:
+#Number of Carson Tweets: 11470
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---